-As HFHS employees, we must support and practice the HFHS vision, "Transforming lives and communities through health and wellness - one person at a time
+As Henry Ford Health workforce members, we must support and practice the HFH vision, "We will be the trusted partner in health, leading the nation in superior care and value - one person at a time."

 Each patient is an individual with unique health care needs.
-We must provide the best possible care focused on these needs and recognize that effective quality medical care requires a cooperative effort with the patient (or designated representative).
+We must provide the best possible care focused on these needs and recognize that effective quality and safe medical care requires a cooperative effort with the patient (or designated representative).
 This principle is carried out by:

-- Providing the quality of care and comfort we want for our families and ourselves. - Treating patients, their families and guests and each other with respect and dignity. - Courteously and sincerely smiling and greeting each patient and family member, using their name whenever known. - Using appropriate vocabulary whenever communicating with patients and families, directly, electronically, or by telephone or in writing. - Satisfying each patient's needs, providing genuine care and comfort, concentrating, in turn, on each patient's welfare, and fulfilling even unexpressed wishes and needs. - Providing personal service, identifying patient preferences and tailoring service to those preferences. - Contributing to a proper atmosphere for patients and visitors through careful attention to personal appearance and the appearance of our facilities. - Working in partnership with coworkers, physicians, patients, family members, outside agencies, etc. as a team to collectively satisfy all patient needs. - Receiving complaints and concerns non-defensively and communicating these to the appropriate person, doing our best to make sure that the patient or family member receives a timely response. - Providing all patients a level of care based only on their diagnosis, treatment needs, care planning and other aspects of patient care. - Examining and stabilizing patients who request emergency service without regard to ability to pay and only transfering the patient when the medical advantages outweigh the risks as determined by the physician or upon patient request. - Basing all admissions on patient need, our ability to provide care at the admitting facility, and our contractual obligations to the patient's health plan. - Encouraging patients to participate in their own care, inquire about their medical care plan and provide advanced directives.
-We will provide appropriate information to patients so they can consent to treatment on an informed basis and we will honor their decisions. - Planning discharges in the best interest of the patient and developing these in collaboration with the patient/ family/caregiver and the multidisciplinary health care team.
+- Providing the quality of care and comfort we want for our families and ourselves. - Treating patients, families, guests and each other with respect and dignity. - Courteously and sincerely smiling and greeting everyone, using their name when known. - Using appropriate vocabulary when communicating with others, directly, by telephone or in writing. - Satisfying each patient's needs, providing genuine care and comfort, concentrating, in turn, on each patient's welfare, and fulfilling even unexpressed wishes and needs. - Providing personal service, identifying patient preferences and tailoring service to those preferences.

+- Contributing to a proper atmosphere for patients and visitors through careful attention to personal appearance and the appearance of our facilities. - Working together with coworkers, physicians, patients, family members, outside agencies, etc. as a team to collectively satisfy all patient needs. - Receiving complaints and concerns non-defensively and communicating them to the appropriate person, ensuring the patient or family member receives a timely response. - Providing all patients a level of care based on their diagnosis, treatment needs, care planning and other aspects of patient care. - Examining and stabilizing patients who request emergency service without regard to ability to pay and only transferring the patient when the medical advantages outweigh the risks as determined by the physician or upon patient request. - Basing all admissions on patient need, our ability to provide care at the admitting facility, and our contractual obligations to the patient's health plan. - Encouraging patients to participate in their own care, inquire about their medical care plan and provide advanced directives.
+We will provide appropriate information to patients so they can consent to treatment on an informed basis and we will honor their decisions. - Planning discharges in the best interest of the patient and developing these in collaboration with the patient/family/ caregiver and the multidisciplinary health care team.

-As HFHS employees, we must refrain from outside activities or personal interests that result in or appear to result in a confict of interest and we must maintain the highest standards of business ethics.
+As the Henry Ford Health workforce, we must refrain from outside work activities or personal interests that result in or appear to be in a conflict of interest with Henry Ford Health and we must maintain the highest standards of business ethics.